 RESIDENTIAL FACILITY.
 A home or facility in which a person with a mental illness, mental retardation or developmental disability resides, except a home subject to Chapter 3721 of the Ohio Revised Code or the home of a relative or legal guardian in which a person with a mental illness, mental retardation or developmental disability resides.
+This definition shall not include a Substant Use Disorder Treatment Facility.

 RESIDENTIAL USE.
 A home, abode, dwelling unit or place, where a family or individual(s) live; where such a place has areas for living and eating within the structure.
-This category includes but is not limited to single-family detached units, single-family detached units in PUD's (clustered, patio-dwelling, and zero lot-line), multi-family units, and manufactured or mobile homes as well as uses such as bed & breakfast facilities, granny cottages, group homes, and day care /Type A.
+This category includes but is not limited to single-family detached units, single-family detached units in PUD's (clustered, patio-dwelling, and zero lot-line), multi-family units, and manufactured or mobile homes as well as uses such as bed & breakfast facilities, granny cottages, group homes, and day care /Type A. This definition shall not include a Substance Use Disorder Treatment Facility.

 RESIDENTIAL, MULTI-FAMILY.
 Two or more attached dwelling units sharing one or more common walls between any two units and/or stacked one above another.
-This category shall include but not be limited to two-family, three-family, apartments, townhouses, dormitories, fraternities and sororities, and boarding houses.
+This category shall include but not be limited to two- family, three-family, apartments, townhouses, dormitories, fraternities and sororities, and boarding houses.